HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/00-getting-started.html.md

 Welcome to HaxeFlixel, here we will show you how to setup your system to start making games with Mac, Linux or Windows.

-HaxeFlixel is an [open-source](http://en.wikipedia.org/wiki/Open-source_software) library that makes heavy use of the Haxe Toolkit and the Open Flash Library.
-These two systems have to be installed and setup prior to using HaxeFlixel.
-It is helpful if you have some basic knowledge of programming and installing software.
+HaxeFlixel is an [open-source](http://en.wikipedia.org/wiki/Open-source_software) library that makes heavy use of the [Haxe Toolkit](http://haxe.org) and the [Open Flash Library](http://openfl.org).

+All you need to get started is basic knowledge of programming and software to get started.

 ----